 - Glycerin: It is widely used in the food industry as a sweetener and humectant (to preserve moisture) in pharmaceutical formulations.
 It can be found in cake frosting and baked goods.

 - Propylene Glycol: An additive in food processing.
 The FDA has indicated that it is safe for consumption and it shows no evidence of it being a carcinogen or of being genotoxic.
 Investigators believe that the incidence of allergic contact dermatitis to propylene glycol may be greater than 2% in patients with eczema or fungal infections.
 It can cause irritation to a small population, this is to be noted if you feel any discomfort after removing the mask.

 - Collagen: Skin, Bone, and other tissues contain this.
 It is a structural protein (aids in the maintenance of structure in the skin and prevents wrinkles).
 It is sold as a dietary supplement and is used in medical tissue regeneration.

 - Maris Limus: Dead sea mud has been used for beauty purposes since biblical times.
 The minerals contained in mud from the dead sea help rejuvenate the skin by exfoliating and maintaining correct skin pH.
 It acts as a sponge and draws out toxins like activated charcoal.
 It also contains high quantities of Na, Mg, K, and Ca to nourish skin and underlying blood vessels.

-- Iodopropynyl Butylcarbamate: Water soluble preservative and fungicide.
-Widely used in cosmetic to keep the product from developing mold with age.
+- Iodopropynyl Butylcarbamate: water-soluble preservative and fungicide.
+Widely used in cosmetics to keep the product from developing mold with age.